Hau Lung-pin

-Hau Lung-pin (郝龍斌 (Hok Liông-pin, Hǎo Lóngbīn); born 22 August 1952) is a Taiwanese chemist and politician.
+Hau Lung-pin (郝龍斌 (Hok Liông-pin, Hǎo Lóngbīn); born August 22, 1952) is a Taiwanese chemist and politician.
 As a member of the New Party, he was elected to the Legislative Yuan in 1995, and resigned his seat to lead the Environmental Protection Administration in 2001.
 Hau stepped down from the EPA in 2003 and served as Mayor of Taipei from 2006 to 2014.
 He joined the Kuomintang (KMT) in 2006 and has served as vice chairman of the party in 2014 and from 2016 to 2020.

 Early life and education

 Hau Lung-pin was born in Taipei on August 22, 1952.
 His father, Hau Pei-tsun, was a former premier and four-star general.
 His ancestral home is located in Yancheng, Jiangsu, China.

 After graduating from Cheng Kung Senior High School, Hau studied agricultural chemistry at National Taiwan University and received a Bachelor of Science (B.S.) in 1975.
-He then completed doctoral studies in the United States, where he earned his Ph.D. in food chemistry, food science, and agricultural chemistry from the University of Massachusetts Amherst in 1984.
+He then completed doctoral studies in the United States, earning his Ph.D. in food chemistry, food science, and agricultural chemistry from the University of Massachusetts Amherst in 1984.
 His doctoral dissertation was titled, "Thermal oxidation and radiolysis of lipids in monolayers".